 If you don’t think you can pass the exam in time for September, some universities offer the opportunity to register for a program in biomedical science for their first year.
 These courses will increase your chances of passing the acceptance exam for the following year.

-Requirements to study medicine in Belgium
+Requirements to study medicine in Belgium for international students

 The fact that there are 3 official languages in Belgium means that the requirements to study medicine will vary from one establishment to another.
 That being said, the requirements can be summarized as follows: